katielentes/valet/PLAN.md

 - **2025-11-11** — Implemented Active Tickets dashboard with Express-backed API, TanStack Query hooks, metrics summary, and responsive ticket cards using shadcn UI.
 - **2025-11-11** — Added Twilio-backed messaging service with Express endpoints, template picker, ticket history, and “Notify Customer” workflow in Active Tickets.
 - **2025-11-11** — Enabled ticket editing with audit logging, dynamic location filters tied to tenant data, and Prisma-backed update APIs.
+- **2025-11-11** — Delivered ticket creation modal with live location defaults, Prisma create endpoint, and audit logging for new tickets.

 ## Tracking
 - Update this plan as milestones are completed or scope changes.